chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

-In the upcoming sections, we introduce the following pseudo-classes: `nth-child`, `nth-of-type`, `root`, `hover`, `active`, `visited`, `enabled` and `disabled`.
+In the upcoming sections, we introduce the following pseudo-classes: `nth-child`, `nth-of-type`, `root`, `hover`, `active`, and `visited`, `enabled` and `disabled`.
 This list is by no means complete (take a look at this list of [pseudo-classes implemented in most modern browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes)), but sufficient for our purposes.

 ### :bangbang: nth-child(X) and nth-of-type(X)

 Imagine you want to show off a number of game statistics on the splash screen of your web application.
 To increase readability, the background and font colors of the items should alternate.
-There are various ways to do this, here are two simple ones:
+There are various ways to do this, here are two:

 - We can _hardcode_ the CSS rule of every element, ending up with as many rules as we have game statistics to show off.
 This is not maintainable.
 - We write two CSS rules (one per color choice), assign each to a class (e.g. `.odd` and `.even`) and then alternate the class assignment of the elements holding the game statistics.
 Better than the first option, but still not ideal.
 What happens if we want to include a game statistic in the middle of the existing list?
 All subsequent game statistics would have to be assigned a different class to maintain the alternating colors styles.

-Ideally, we only create two CSS rules and solve the rest (alternate assignment of colors) with pseudo-classes.
+Ideally, we only create two CSS rules and solve the rest (alternate assignment of colors) automatically.
 And that's exactly what we can do with the two pseudo-classes we introduce now:

 - [`:nth-child(X)`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child) is any element that is the Xth **child element** of its parent;
 - [`:nth-of-type(X)`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-of-type) is any element that is the Xth **sibling** of its type.